Silentscripter/laravel-prestashop-webservice/README.md

 Then populate the `url` field with the **root url** of the targeted Prestashop installation and `token` field with the API token obtained from Prestashop control panel in Web Service section.
 If `debug` is `true` Prestashop will return debug information when responding to API requests.

+Use `APP_ENV=local` in `.env`, placed on root folder in order to ignore SSL certificate validation locally.

 Usage
 -----